KilianKegel/blog20250915/README.md

 Calculation of transcendental functions is not supported directly by the **SSE** instruction set.<br>

 ### Retrospective
-Until the 1970s a floating point standard did not exist.
-Manufacturer of computing systems and programming languages implemented different floating point representation and arithmetic.
+Until the 1970s a floating‑point standard did not exist.
+Manufacturers of computing systems and programming languages implemented different floating‑point representations and arithmetic.
-That made it difficult to port software between different systems and to compare results of floating point calculations:<br>
+This made it difficult to port software between different systems and to compare the results of floating‑point calculations:<br>
 [YOUTUBE: William Kahan on the 8087 and designing Intel's floating point](https://www.youtube.com/watch?v=L-QVgbdt_qg)

-The company [**Intel**](https://en.wikipedia.org/wiki/Intel), founded in 1968, decided to provide a floating point coprocessor (**FPU**) for their new 16-bit microprocessor, and to stop the chaos of incompatible floating point implementations.
+The company [**Intel**](https://en.wikipedia.org/wiki/Intel), founded in 1968, decided to provide a floating‑point coprocessor (**FPU**) for its new 16‑bit microprocessors, and to end the chaos of incompatible floating‑point implementations.

 The upcoming [**8087**](https://en.wikipedia.org/wiki/X87#8087) was designed to provide the **entire floating‑point library** on a single chip:
 * Floating‑point algebraic functions: **addition, subtraction, multiplication, division, and square root**
 * Floating‑point transcendental functions: **logarithm, exponential, tangent, arctangent** <br>
   NOTE: Sine and cosine functions became directly available with the **80387**.
   Before that, these functions were derived from tangent and arctangent.
 * Floating‑point constants: **0.0, 1.0, log<sub>2</sub>(e), log<sub>2</sub>(10), log<sub>10</sub>(2), log<sub>e</sub>(2), π**
 * **64‑bit** integer and packed BCD arithmetic

-That time the semiconductor technology at **Intel** was able to produce chips with approximately 40,000 transistors.<br>
+At that time the semiconductor technology at **Intel** was able to produce chips with approximately 40,000 transistors.<br>
-The limitation required a very *efficient design* of the **FPU** interface and architecture, that was challenging for programmers and compiler writers  :<br>
+The limitation required a very *efficient design* of the **FPU** interface and architecture, which was challenging for programmers and compiler writers:<br>
 * [**On the Advantages of the 8087’s Stack**](documents/87STACK.pdf)
 * [**How Intel 80x87 Stack Over/Underflow Should Have Been Handled**](documents/STACK87.pdf)

-NOTE: Competing FPU designs, such as the [**Motorola 68881**](https://en.wikipedia.org/wiki/Motorola_68881), entered the market later, as process technology enabled approximately 160,000 transistors, offering an easier-to-use architecture and interface.
+NOTE: Competing FPU designs, such as the [**Motorola 68881**](https://en.wikipedia.org/wiki/Motorola_68881), entered the market later, as process technology enabled approximately 160,000 transistors, offering an easier‑to‑use architecture and interface.

 ### The Intel 8087, the Intel 80387 and the IEEE 754 Standard
 The Intel 8087, introduced in 1980, was the first **FPU** designed to work with the Intel **8086** and **8088** microprocessors.

-While the **8087** was not fully compliant with the later [**IEEE 754 standard**](https://de.wikipedia.org/wiki/IEEE_754), it laid the groundwork for future floating-point units.
+While the **8087** was not fully compliant with the later [**IEEE 754 standard**](https://en.wikipedia.org/wiki/IEEE_754), it laid the groundwork for future floating‑point units.

-In 1985, Intel released the **80387**, which was designed to be fully compliant with the [**IEEE 754 standard**](https://de.wikipedia.org/wiki/IEEE_754), that was finalized in the same year.<br>
+In 1985, Intel released the **80387**, which was designed to be fully compliant with the [**IEEE 754 standard**](https://en.wikipedia.org/wiki/IEEE_754), which was finalized in the same year.<br>

 # Library requirements
 The UEFI C Library ([**toro C Library**](https://github.com/KilianKegel/toro-C-Library)) runs on x86-64 platforms during **POST** in **PEI-**, **DXE-**, **SMM-drivers**, in **UEFI Shell apps** and in **Windows 64/32 console apps**.<br>

-**ANSI-C/C90** **`math.h`** functions set requires to provide 22 functions:<br>
+The **ANSI C (C90)** **`math.h`** function set requires 22 functions:<br>
 **`acos()`**, **`asin()`**, **`atan()`**, **`atan2()`**, **`ceil()`**, **`cos()`**,<br>
 **`cosh()`**, **`exp()`**, **`fabs()`**, **`floor()`**, **`fmod()`**, **`frexp()`**, <br>
 **`ldexp()`**, **`log()`**, **`log10()`**, **`modf()`**, **`pow()`**, **`sin()`**, <br>